 The landscape we are passing through is sparse and scrubby with the occasional duney hill.
 The camels’ soft plate-like pads trudge their way through the sand.

-We arrived at our campsite just prior to dusk and we have some time to scope out a good spot to watch the sun set and inspect the evening’s arrangements.
-We are quite floored by the luxury of our accommodation.
+We arrive at our campsite just prior to dusk and we have some time to scope out a good spot to watch the sun set and inspect the evening’s arrangements.
+We are floored by the luxury of our accommodation.
 Mounted on concrete slabs, they resemble festive tents clustered around an English jousting tournament.
 Inside, they have star patterns with small mirror disks stitched with gold thread in the middle of each one.
 Most decadent of all, even beyond the camp beds, is behind the flap at the back of the tent: a washstand with running water and wait for it, a FLUSH TOILET.
 Not exactly roughing it, eh.
 It left me feeling a tad disappointed, as it feels like a façade; as if we are only playing at safari.

 After dinner we lug the enormously heavy straight-backed chairs out of the dining area and gather around the campfire – so rustic, huh – and relate the usual funny stories and jokes.
 It becomes more interesting when Shivani expresses a desire to discuss the dating process and find out how we all experience it.
 We explain the concept of speed dating to her and she is fascinated.